June 9, 2017

 High-demand workers not only need a strong understanding of their chosen field, but also a strong foundation of basic business principles.
 With courses ranging from financial management and marketing to strategic planning and business law and ethics, an MBA can give you the universal skills you need to succeed across a broad range of industries.

-MBA graduates continue be in high-demand across many industries, according to a 2016 survey2 of corporate recruiters by the Graduate Management Admission Council (GMAC).
-The survey found that 88 percent of corporate recruiters planned to hire MBA graduates, placing high value on their ability to enter leadership positions, support company growth and contribute innovative thinking.
+MBA graduates continue be in high-demand across many industries, according to a 2016 survey of corporate recruiters by the Graduate Management Admission Council (GMAC).
+The survey found that 88% of corporate recruiters planned to hire MBA graduates, placing high value on their ability to enter leadership positions, support company growth and contribute innovative thinking.

 "An MBA offers one the knowledge to be able to look at a problem from many different perspectives that, without a broad base of business knowledge, would not be possible," said author and business owner Pat Obuchowski, who founded inVisionaria business and life coaching firm after earning an MBA degree.
 "I know my business decisions have been better due to the ability to look at an issue from a 360-degree viewpoint and be aware of its impact on other parts of the organization."